Music club logo

 ORF RSO Wien

-In Vienna, the RSO Vienna plays two subscription cycles, one at the Musikverein and one at the Konzerthaus.
-The orchestra also performs at major festivals in Austria and abroad: It has close ties to the Salzburg Festival, Musikprotokoll at the Steirischer Herbst and Wien Modern.
-Tours regularly take the Vienna RSO to Japan and China, Thailand, Taiwan, the USA and South America, Spain and Germany, where it makes guest appearances at the philharmonic orchestras in Berlin, Cologne and Hamburg, among others.
+In Vienna, the RSO Vienna performs two subscription cycles, one at the Musikverein and one at the Konzerthaus.
+The orchestra also performs at major festivals in Austria and abroad: It has close ties to the Salzburg Festival, the Musikprotokoll at the Steirischer Herbst and Wien Modern.
+Tours regularly take the RSO Vienna to Japan and China, Thailand, Taiwan, the USA and South America, Spain and Germany, where it makes guest appearances at the Berlin, Cologne and Hamburg philharmonic orchestras, among others.

 Composer in focus: Clara Iannotta